The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 A packet of organic Assam black tea by Davidson’s.

-Davidson’s Assam is USDA organic, Fair Trade, and sourced solely from Banaspaty Estate which has grown tea for decades in the hot, humid climate of Assam.
-It is a very popular leaf for resellers all over the world which indicates confidence in the tea producer’s consistent standards.
+Davidson’s Assam is USDA organic, Fair Trade, and sourced solely from Banaspaty Estate, which has grown tea for decades in the hot, humid climate of Assam.
+It is a very popular leaf for tea retailers all over the world which indicates confidence in the tea producer’s consistent standards.

 Tea summary

-• What reviewer’s like: Great for chai and kombucha + organic + Fair Trade.
+• Great for chai and kombucha + organic + Fair Trade.

-• Mike’s view: Very balanced flavor + a good alternative as a daily Assam.
+• Orthodox tea with balanced flavor + a good alternative as a daily Assam.

 Putting it together: the Best Assam teas of the year